lucianocastr/manualesS/_manuales/en/cuora-neo/precios.md

 When creating a PLU, among the setting actions you will find the product's price assignment.
 You will find the necessary steps to execute this operation at: [Menu - CRUD's - PLU](../altas-bajas-modificaciones/index.html#precios "Menu - CRUD's - PLU")

-##### The price can be modified from the price list.
+##### The price can be modified from the Price Assistant

 Press the menu key <i class="systel-tecla-1 bg-3"></i>, select a user and enter the password, and then the option **Price Assistant**

 {: .img-capture}
 ![Pre-existent Price List](../../../../images/en/cuora-neo/cuora-neo-lista0.png "Pre-existent Price' List")

-From this point on it is possible to modify the prices of a pre-existent price list.
+By indicating an existing price list it is possible to modify the prices of the PLUs.

 {: .item-step  .mdl-cell--12-col}
 Select Mass modification of prices.